CurtisDeCastro/candlestick2/README.md

 ## Candlestick Charts Explained

-Candlestick charts, originating in Japan over 200 years ago, are used in technical analysis to represent price movements of an equity (stock, bond, commodity, etc.) over a specified time period.
+Candlestick charts are used in technical analysis to represent price movements of an equity (stock, bond, commodity, etc.) over a specified time period.
 They are composed of individual "candles" that depict the open, high, low, and close prices for each time period.

 A single candlestick consists of two parts: